xuhao1/FOXTracker/README.md

 This program supports control games directly or use opentrack as backend.
 For now the spline functions is in develop, so use opentrack is a good idea.
 If you are using this program individually, please modify the config.yaml.

-Just turn your opentrack input to UDP and open this program.
+Just turn your opentrack input to UDP and open FlightAgentX.exe.
 Everything works fine.

 ![c1](./docs/opentracker_config.PNG)
 ![c2](./docs/opentracker_config2.PNG)